MISP/MISP/GITWORKFLOW.md

 - GitHub may send you an email notification
 - Please ensure your GitHub email notification settings and your email setup allow you to receive and notice these messages.

-When you receive such a request, if you cannot provide the requested input immediately, you're responsible for keeping track of this task, for example creating a new issue assigned to yourself, or using whatever personal organization tools work for you.
+When you receive such a request, if you cannot provide the requested input immediately, you're responsible for keeping track of this task.
+For example, by creating a new issue assigned to yourself, or using whatever personal organization tools work for you.

-### Automatic integration and testing
+## Automatic integration and testing

 MISP core uses CodeQL and LGTM for some code analysis and security checks.
 When you submit a PR, consider the results of checks.
-Ensure that your code builds without errors and fix failing checks.
+In addition, ensure that your code builds without errors.

 The majority of the repositories within the MISP GitHub organisation includes automatic integration with [TravisCI](https://travis-ci.org/MISP).
 If you contribute and make a pull request, verify if your changes affect the result of the tests.